the-anna-project/annad/doc/concept/distribution.md

 implementation details.

 ### balance system
-The distribution can be used a balance system.
+The distribution can be used as balance system.
 That describes the amount of impulses and how harmonic or extreme the distribution of these currently is within a system.
 That way the state of an organism can be represented.
 Extremes of impulse occurrence cause imbalance within the organism.
 Extremes can be seen